 If we desire to live a life that is pleasing to Yahuwah, then we will learn to ‘Walk by Faith, and Not by Sight!’
 We will begin to obey His Word, and resolve to follow the guidance that is according to His Word.
 Our heart will delight in walking by faith because we know it is the only way to please Father: Without faith it is impossible to please Him (Hebrews 11:6a).

-So in order to remove this obstacle to hearing God’s voice, we must learn to be willing to ‘walk by faith.’
+So in order to remove this obstacle to hearing God’s voice, we must be willing to ‘walk by faith.’

 This is a very brief look at five basic obstacles that can prevent us from hearing Yahuwah’s voice.
 There could be other obstacles, but these are the ones that I have experienced in my own life.
 And I confess: I am not completely free from these obstacles.
 But just knowing what the obstacles are, helps me be more patient, and helps me seek Father’s grace to overcome them.